PioneeringTechLab/laravel-sudo/README.md

 Default is `email`.

+### SUDO_PROMPT_ONLY_WHILE_MASQUERADING

+This value only matters when used in conjunction with the Composer package [csun-metalab/laravel-directory-authentication](https://github.com/csun-metalab/laravel-directory-authentication) to promote further integration between the two packages.

+If this value is set to `true` then the user will only be re-prompted for his password if he is masquerading as someone else.
+If not, he will **NOT** be re-prompted; he will be able to perform the "sudo mode" actions **without** having to re-enter his password.

+Default is `false`.

 ## Middleware

 This package is driven primarily by a single middleware class though it contains a considerable amount of functionality and decision-making.